14 Additional Parsippany Residents Tested Positive for COVID-19

-The number of presumptive positive cases in Parsippany-Troy Hills stands at 244 individuals.
-(This data is as of 4:00 p.m., Wednesday, April 8).
+The number of presumptive positive cases in Parsippany-Troy Hills stands at 258 individuals.
+It is also reported a total of 9 deaths related to COVID-19.
+(This data is as of 3:42 p.m., Thursday, April 9).

 Please remember to continue the best practices of social distancing, washing your hands as often as possible, disinfecting any surfaces you may touch, and avoid touching your face.
 If you exhibit any symptoms of illness, please remember to consult your personal doctor immediately.